 \subsection{Featurization Scheme}

-The properties of an atomic site, beginning with forces\cite{feynman1939forces} and including atom-in-material parameters, are a function of its local environment.
+The properties of an atomic site, beginning with forces\cite{feynman1939forces} and including atom-in-material parameters, are functions of its local environment.
 In this study, the following diverse set of chemical and structural features was used as input data for the approximation algorithm (ML model):

-\begin{itemize} \item Set of descriptors inspired by the electronegativity equalization principle was originally implemented by Kancharlapalli et al.\cite{kancharlapalli2021fast} Here, we used its extended version (referred to as ENFingerprint) that included electronegativity and first ionization energy of the considered atomic site, averaged electronegativity, first ionization energy, and distance between target atomic site and sites in its first and second coordination sphere, and the corresponding numbers of sites.
+\begin{itemize} \item The set of descriptors inspired by the electronegativity equalization principle was originally implemented by Kancharlapalli et al.\cite{kancharlapalli2021fast} We used its extended version (referred to as ENFingerprint) that included the electronegativity and first ionization energy of the considered atomic site, averaged electronegativity of the sites in the first and second coordination sphere, averaged first ionization energy, distances between the target atomic site and sites in its first and second coordination sphere, and the corresponding numbers of sites.
 The first and second coordination shell included sites that formed a bond with the considered site directly and through one of its nearest neighbors, respectively.
-Two sites were considered bonded if the interatomic distance did not exceed the sum of the corresponding Cordero covalent radii\cite{cordero2008covalent} within a penalty distance of 0.5 Å. The thermochemical scale\cite{tantardini2021thermochemical} of dimensionless electronegativities was used. \item Adaptive generalizable neighborhood informed (AGNI)\cite{botu2015learning,botu2015adaptive} fingerprints are integrals of the product of the radial distribution function and the damping function \({f}_{d}\):
+Two sites were considered to be bonded if the interatomic distance did not exceed the sum of the corresponding Cordero covalent radii,\cite{cordero2008covalent} within a penalty distance of 0.5 Å. The thermochemical scale\cite{tantardini2021thermochemical} of the dimensionless electronegativities was used. \item The adaptive generalizable neighborhood informed (AGNI)\cite{botu2015learning,botu2015adaptive} fingerprints are integrals of the product of the radial distribution function and the damping function \({f}_{d}\):

 where ${r}_{ij}$ is the distance between sites ${i}$ and ${j}$, ${R}_{c}$ is the cutoff distance, and ${\eta}$ is the Gaussian function width.